JeschkeLab/DeerLab/docsrc/source/functions/bootan.rst

 From the evaluation of all level-combinations an ensemble of outputs is obtained on which statistical estimators are used.
 The 99%, 95% and 50% confidence intervals of all output variables are returned in a structure ``bootci``.
 The summary of these statistics is returned in the ``stats`` structure.
 This summary contains the mean, median, standard deviation, 99t, 75th, 25th and 1st percentile values for all outputs.

-For non-vectorial variables (e.g. parameter-free distributions, background functions,etc.) the ``stats`` structure will contain an histogram of the distribution of values for the different outputs as well as a corresponding probability density function obtained from a kernel densitiy estimation of the histogram data.
+For non-vectorial variables (e.g. non-parametric distributions, background functions,etc.) the ``stats`` structure will contain an histogram of the distribution of values for the different outputs as well as a corresponding probability density function obtained from a kernel densitiy estimation of the histogram data.

 ------------------------